naymur92/admin-starter-laravel12-vue-spatie-passport-sbadmin2/docs/API_DOCUMENTATION.md

 # API Documentation

-This document provides detailed information about the Security World API endpoints, specifically focusing on authentication using OAuth2.
+This document provides detailed information about the Admin Template API endpoints, specifically focusing on authentication using OAuth2.

 ## Base URL